A Test Statistic for Weighted Runs: Runs statistic

-\eqref{eq: intermed. result} is useful for generalizations where $P\left(X_{i}\textrm{ is a success}\left|\mathcal{H}\right.\right)=\frac{1}{2}$ but the individual $X_{i}$ are not normally distributed, since at this point it is still left open what weight to use in order to quantify the discrepancy between the model prediction and the observed outcome of \emph{individual} runs.
+Eq. \eqref{eq: intermed. result} is useful for generalizations where $P\left(X_{i}\textrm{ is a success}\left|\mathcal{H}\right.\right)=\frac{1}{2}$ but the individual $X_{i}$ are not normally distributed, since at this point it is still left open which weight $w_l$ to use in order to quantify the discrepancy between the model prediction and the observed outcome of \emph{individual} success runs.

-Assuming $X_{i}\sim\mathcal{N}\left(\mu_{i},\sigma_{i}^{2}\right)$, it is most natural to use the $\chi^{2}$ of each run because it corresponds directly to the probability density of the data .
+Assuming $X_{i}\sim\mathcal{N}\left(\mu_{i},\sigma_{i}^{2}\right)$, it is most natural to use the $\chi^{2}$ of each run because it corresponds directly to the probability density of the data.
 The additional benefit of this choice is that $P\left(T<T_{obs}|l\right)$ is known exactly, it is just the cumulative distribution function of the celebrated $\chi^{2}$- distribution with $l$ degrees of freedom: In other words, it is the \emph{regularized incomplete} gamma function, comprised of the \emph{lower incomplete }gamma function and the \emph{complete }gamma function This is true even though the individual observations in a run are not normally distributed, but according to the \emph{half-normal }distribution, since they are required to be successes.
 In fact, if $X_{i}$ is a random variable distributed according to a standard normal distribution limited to the domain $\left[a_{i},\, b_{i}\right],\,\, a_{i},b_{i}\in\overline{\mathbb{R}}$, the sampling distribution of is given by the $\chi^{2}$- distribution with $l$ degrees of freedom \eqref{eq:chi2 CDF}, regardless of the domains $\left[a_{i},\, b_{i}\right]$.
 The proof follows the traditional lines by transforming to spherical coordinates.
 It is then seen that the angular contributions (depending on $a_{i},\, b_{i}$) are removed in the normalization, and the radial behavior (independent of $a_{i},\, b_{i}$) is the $\chi^{2}$- distribution.
 See, e.g., \cite[chap.
 11]{stuart_kendalls_1994} for details.